 As part of our business relationship with MCMS, Inc. ("MCMS"), the predecessor-in-interest to Plexus Corp., we entered into a \$9.0 million operating equipment lease for manufacturing equipment in September 2000 with a third-party financing company; we, in turn, loaned the equipment to MCMS.
-The equipment lease with the third-party financing company requires us to make monthly payments through September 2005 and to maintain specified financial covenants related to profitability and our cash to debt ratio with which we were in compliance as of September 28, 2003.
-The liability related to this lease is included in lease commitments on the balance sheet.
+The equipment lease with the third-party financing company requires us to make monthly payments through September 2005 and to maintain certain specified financial covenants with which we were in compliance as of December 28, 2003.
+During the first quarter of fiscal 2002, we recorded a charge of \$9.0 million related to this lease and the liability, net of payments, related to this lease is included in lease commitments on the condensed consolidated balance sheets.